 For additional Nomination information, see also here.

 Candidates for the Urey Prize must have held a recognized doctorate for not more than 8 years at the end of the calendar year of the award.
 In documented special circumstances, the committee may extend this time limitation by a moderate amount to allow for career breaks.
+It is recommended that the nominator contact the DPS Prize Subcommittee Chair if they plan to request such an extension.

 The Urey Prize will consist of a certificate and a citation, accompanied (except for a posthumous recipient) by a cash award, in an amount to be determined by the DPS Committee.